You can access Sablier through our branded web interfaces:

 When the money streaming stops

-Imagine a salary worth 3,000 DAI paid by a company to an employee over the whole month of January 2020.
+Imagine a salary worth 3,000 DAI streamed by a company towards an employee over the whole month of January 2020.
 The start time would be Jan 1, 2020 and the stop time Feb 1st, 2020.

 You need an Ethereum wallet, some Ether and an ERC-20 token like DAI.
-Then, choose your favourite interface for accessing the Sablier protocol (such as pay.sablier.finance) and fill in the recipient's address, the lock-up value and the duration.
+Then, choose your favourite interface for accessing the Sablier protocol (such as pay.sablier.finance) and fill in the recipient's address, the deposit amount and the total duration.

-Alternatively, head to our documentation to learn how to interact directly with the smart contracts.
+Alternatively, head to our documentation to learn how to interact directly with the Sablier smart contracts.

-You have full control over the start time - a unix timestamp measured in seconds.
-The Ethereum transaction that creates the stream must be processed by the blockchain before this start time, or otherwise the smart contract throws an error:
+You have full control over the start time, which is a unix timestamp measured in seconds.
+However, the Ethereum transaction that creates the stream must be processed by the blockchain before this start time, or otherwise the smart contract throws an error:

 start time before block.timestamp

-In our web interface, the start time is automatically set to ~6 minutes after the moment when the user hits the "Submit" button.
+In our web interface, the start time is automatically set to ~10 minutes after the time at which the user sends the transaction to the mempool.

 Dividing the lock-up value by the difference between the stop time and the start time gives us a payment rate per second.
 Sablier uses this rate to transfer a little bit of money from the sender to the recipient once every second.